dong4j/self-star-list/README.md

 *   [ruanyf/simple-bash-scripts](https://github.com/ruanyf/simple-bash-scripts) - A collection of simple Bash scripts

 *   [gpakosz/.tmux](https://github.com/gpakosz/.tmux) - Oh my tmux!
 My self-contained, pretty & versatile tmux configuration made with 💛🩷💙🖤❤️🤍

-*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,400+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.

 ## Perl